rethinkdb/rethinkdb-rs/0-about-rethinkdb/technical-comparison-tables.md

 without any configuration of a cache size.

 RethinkDB implements a custom B-tree aware caching mechanism.
-The cache size can be configured on a per-machine basis.
+The cache size can be configured on a per-server basis.